Sustainable products and solutions

 Product quality &

-Since 2016, the Company has responded to the UK government’s directive under the Modern Slavery Act for concerted action to tackle the occurrence of forced, involuntary and child labour in the global supply chain.
-Whilst collectively Ferguson buys products from over 45,000 suppliers in over 40 countries, we source over 95% of our manufactured goods from suppliers in North America and Western Europe where the risk of modern slavery is lower.
+Since 2016, the Company has responded to the UK Government’s directive under the Modern Slavery Act for concerted action to tackle the occurrence of forced, involuntary and child labor in the global supply chain.
+While collectively Ferguson buys products from over 39,000 suppliers in over 40 countries, we source over 95 per cent of our manufactured goods from suppliers in North America and Western Europe where the risk of modern slavery is lower.
 As we continue to enhance our anti-slavery measures, we will focus our efforts on our international suppliers.

 - Continuing to commit suppliers to Ferguson’s anti-slavery standards.
-In total, over 1,800 major suppliers have contractually pledged to abstain from use of child, forced, or involuntary labour in their operations.
-Approximately 14 per cent of these suppliers are in countries with a prevalence of modern slavery according to The Global Slavery Index.
+In total, over 1,900 major suppliers have contractually pledged to abstain from use of child, forced, or involuntary labor in their operations.
+Approximately 13 per cent of these suppliers are in countries with a prevalence of modern slavery according to The Global Slavery Index.

-- Launching a new risk assessment tool to enhance the effectiveness of our anti-slavery engagement with our international suppliers.
-We have implemented a new risk assessment tool that flags potential high-risk suppliers for further inquiry, based on geographic location (linked to The Global Slavery Index 2018 and Transparency International’s Corruption Perceptions Index).
+- Continuing to apply our third-party risk assessment tool to enhance the effectiveness of our anti-slavery engagement with our international suppliers.
+The risk assessment tool flags potential high-risk suppliers for review based on geographic location (linked to The Global Slavery Index 2018 and Transparency International’s Corruption Perceptions Index).

 We are determined in our commitment to eradicate any form of modern slavery in our global supply chain.